Tranmission Line Design

 - Structure Setting & Placement

-Sarah is a structural engineer who specializes in transmission line design.
+Sarah is a technical manager who specializes in engineering, procurement, and construction project delivery.
 She started with Burns & McDonnell in 2011 after receiving her undergraduate degree in civil engineering from Iowa State University.
-Currently, Sarah leads transmission projects for Midwest electric utility clients.
-She has experience with PLS-CADD modeling, structure design, foundation design and hardware packages for voltages ranging from 69kV to 345kV.
-Sarah is a registered Professional Engineer and is currently pursuing a master’s degree in business administration at the University of Minnesota, Carlson School of Management.
+Currently, Sarah supports project teams with quality, technical, and project execution needs.
+She has experience with transmission line design, PLS-CADD modeling, structure design, foundation design and hardware packages for voltages ranging from 69kV to 345kV.
+Sarah is a registered Professional Engineer and has a master’s degree in business administration from the University of Minnesota, Carlson School of Management.

 We will be using Microsoft Teams to facilitate your participation in the upcoming event.
 You do not need to have an existing Teams account in order to participate in the broadcast – the course will play in your browser and you will have the option of using a microphone to speak with the room and ask questions, or type any questions in via the chat window and our on-site representative will relay your question to the instructor.